The Rise of Mobile eSports in India and Asia: How Competitive Gaming Became a $103 Billion Industry

 Can India Become a Global Hub for Mobile eSports?

-Vast and Rising Player Base
+India's Vast and Rising Player Base for Mobile eSports

 India's scale is its most significant structural asset in the global mobile eSports landscape.
 With approximately 488 million online gamers and over 90 percent of eSports participants using mobile devices, India has one of the largest competitive gaming populations in the world.
 The depth of this talent pipeline, combined with the country's youth demographic profile, gives India the potential to develop a significant number of professional mobile eSports competitors who can compete at regional and global levels.